Reishauer: Reishauer RS 300

+A central technological feature of the RS 300 is Twist Control Skiving, which enables targeted modification of the gear flank geometry.

+Reishauer RZ 410 4.0

+The Reishauer RZ 410 4.0 is a universal gear grinding machine designed for finishing small to medium-sized gears.
+It supports grinding gear diameters from 5 to 410 mm and module sizes from 0.5 to 10 mm, making it well-suited for prototype manufacturing and medium production volumes.

+The machine shares its technological platform with the larger RZ 550 4.0 and RZ 1000 4.0 models.
+It offers a full range of grinding and dressing processes, including generating and profile grinding, line dressing, and topological dressing.
+The RZ 410 4.0 features a thermally stable machine structure and a high-precision workpiece spindle, ensuring consistent accuracy.

+With its RZControl interface, setup procedures and data handling are simplified through guided menus and integrated database technologies.
+The machine can also be equipped with the ARGUS process monitoring system for enhanced transparency and control of the grinding process.

 Corporate structure

 Reishauer AG is a subsidiary of Reishauer Beteiligungen AG, to which the German Felsomat AG has been part since 2010.
 The most important customers are the automotive industry and its suppliers.
 Reishauer has branches in Germany, France, Japan, China, and the USA.

 Products

 Reishauer manufactures gear grinding machines, grinding and dressing tools, clamping systems, and automation solutions.
 All components are supplied from one source with more than 80% vertical integration.
 Machines specifically customized for each customer.
 Reishauer offers complete systems for the production of high-quality gears, including loading and unloading systems for its gear grinding machines.
 Almost 100% of the products are exported.
 Reishauer describes its performance system as a Circle of Competence, in which all machine components, tooling, and automation are manufactured in-house.

 Digital products

-The ARGUS monitoring system represents Reishauer's first comprehensive digital product, which was presented at EMO 2019 and launched the following year.
-ARGUS monitors and evaluates the dressing and grinding processes in real-time.
-Through the ARGUS WebApp, process and component analyses can be carried out.
-According to the company, a frequency evaluation identifies potentially noise-critical gears and immediately removes them from the value creation process.
-In September 2023, the myReishauer application platform was introduced.
-This serves as a direct access point for Reishauer customers to Reishauer's digital products and eLearning content.
+The ARGUS Monitoring System, first introduced in 2019, is Reishauer’s initial comprehensive digital monitoring solution.
+It analyzes dressing and grinding processes in real time and additionally evaluates the condition of selected machine components.
+Through the ARGUS WebApp, users can access and interpret process data, frequency analyses, and component information.

+ARGUS enables the early detection of process deviations, incorrect dressing operations, and potentially noise-critical gears.
+Based on data-driven assessment, gears that fall outside defined tolerances can be identified and removed from the production flow.
+The system supports preventive maintenance and contributes to optimizing overall equipment effectiveness.
+ARGUS can also be retrofitted to many existing machines.